Universities and museums join in effort to ‘scan all vertebrates’

 The undertaking could be said to have started more than 20 years ago, when Adam Summers, a dedicated biologist at the University of Washington, began his quest to scan every fish in the sea.
 What may have been considered eccentric then can only be called essential now: new ways of digitizing and sharing scientific data are sprouting up everywhere, and Summers’ prescient work has spurred other experts to attempt the same.

-David Blackburn at the Florida Museum of Natural History decided he’d attempt to scan all frogs (his own speciality) to complement Summers’ collection.
+David Blackburn at the Florida Museum of Natural History decided he’d attempt to scan all frogs (his own specialty) to complement Summers’ collection.
 But after it became clear others wanted to contribute in kind, they decided to seek real funding and just scan everything.
 Every vertebrate, anyway — if you wanted to scan every arthopod, jelly, and so on, the task grows by an order of magnitude (or two).

 The resulting project, backed by a $2.5 million National Science Foundation grant, is called openVertebrate, or oVert for short.
-It will take advantage of modern scanning, distribution, and reproduction techniques to make this information as comprehensive and accessible as possible.
+It will take advantage of modern scanning, distribution and reproduction techniques to make this information as comprehensive and accessible as possible.
 Herpetologist who wants to check for evidence of microfractures in snake ribs?
 Get in there.
-10-year-old who wants to 3D-print a lizard skull at dinosaur size?
+Ten-year-old who wants to 3D-print a lizard skull at dinosaur size?
 Go for it.

 The goal is to get 20,000 scans, which is only a fraction of all the vertebrates out there, but they’ll have been carefully selected to represent 80 percent of all genera — so you probably won’t get multiple robins, for instance, but you will get multiple songbirds.